Create an agent conversation

 system_prompt which is fixed at conversation creation time.

-For mcp_servers and client_tools, overrides replace the whole list, not
+For mcp_servers and tools, overrides replace the whole list, not individual

-individual entries.
-There is no per-server or per-tool merge — set the complete
+entries.
+There is no per-server or per-tool merge — set the complete catalog you want

 Optional human-readable label for your own use (logs, dashboards).
 The model never sees this.